Possumhaw Holly Ilex decidua

 -

-Possumhaw is a deciduous holly that is commonly called possumhaw.
-It can be found on limestone glades and bluffs, along streams in wet woods, and in lowland valleys, sloughs and swamps.
-It is an upright shrub or small tree with a spreading, rounded crown which typically grows 7-15' tall in cultivation (to 30' in the wild).
+It is an upright shrub or small tree with a spreading, rounded crown that typically grows 7 to 15 feet tall in cultivation (to 30 feet in the wild).
 Its bark is gray-brown and smooth with occasional warts.
-Birds, deer and a variety of small mammals (including opossums as the common name suggests) are attracted to the fruit.
+The fruits attract birds, deer and a variety of small mammals (including opossums, as the common name suggests).
 Plants of this species are mostly dioecious (separate male and female plants), but some plants have perfect flowers (complete flowers with functioning stamens and pistils).
-For best show of berries, plant female plants, with at least one male plant to insure that pollination will take place.
+For the best show of berries, plant female plants, with at least one male (pollinizer) plant to ensure that pollination will take place.
 Prune to shape in early spring just before new growth begins.

-This plant has a low flammability rating.
+Fire Risk: This plant has a low flammability rating.

-The Possumhaw holly will occasionally incur problems that include leaf spots and powdery mildew.
+Insects, Diseases, or Other Plant Problems: The possumhaw will occasionally incur problems that include leaf spots and powdery mildew.

-Th Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common diseases and insect pests.
+The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common diseases and insect pests.

 - See this plant in the following landscape: